uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 A human rights organisation might use encryption to secretly send photographs of human rights abuse to the media, while drug traffickers might use it to avoid having their plans read by investigators.
 Understanding how encryption works and what is possible can help to make informed decisions around things like freedom of speech, human rights, tracking criminal activity, personal privacy, identity theft, online banking and payments, and the safety of systems that might be taken over if they were "hacked into".

+{panel type="jargon-buster"}

-{panel type="jargon-buster" summary="Deciphering, Decrypting, Attacking, Cracking, Hacking, Cryptanalysts, Hackers, and Crackers"}
+# Deciphering, Decrypting, Attacking, Cracking, Hacking, Cryptanalysts, Hackers, and Crackers

 There are various words that can be used to refer to trying to get the plaintext from a ciphertext, including decipher, decrypt, crack, and cryptanalysis.
 Often the process of trying to break cryptography is referred to as an "attack".
 The term "hack" is also sometimes used, but it has other connotations, and is only used informally.